cbalu/TES/README.md

 ## License

-You are free to use the code for both personal and commercial purpose as the license it accompains is GPL v3.
+You are free to use the code for your personal purpose as the license it accompains is GPL v3.
 For further details please refer the [link](http://www.gnu.org/copyleft/gpl.html)